thomasekdahlN/wealthprognosis-app/README.md

 The command will automatically generate [excel](https://github.com/thomasekdahlN/wealthprognosis-app/blob/main/tests/Feature/config/example_simple_tenpercent.xlsx) files in the same directory as your config file, with the same name as the run config file.

-### CLI: Export Asset Configurations
+### CLI: Export configurations

-Use the assets:export command to export one or more asset configurations to JSON files.
+Use the assets:export command to export one or more configurations to JSON files.

 Examples: